balenaltd/handbook/Team-checklist.md

 Before anything else let's check that everything is in order and that there's no other action pending.
 Here's all the different stuff you have been doing today.
 Please check carefully that all's in place.

 * Signed the contracts
-* Obtained a Resin.io email account
+* Obtained a @resin.io email account
+* Have access to the company calendar and to the support calendar
 * Have access to the following services
    * Flowdock
    * Calamari